vanakenm/blog/_posts/2015-08-09-why-i-wont-sign-your-nda.md

 Now, I'm working as a freelance, and I want to work on different projects.
 It would not be really smart, career wise, to be "the guy that steal ideas".

-Moreover: I'm not qualified to make it work.
+Moreover: *I'm not qualified to make it work*.
 I made projects in very various domains: insurance, meal delivery, publishing, etc...
 In most of those cases, the business people were specialists of those sectors.
 I am not.
-I could build the software, then what?
-I'll be unable to sell it/market it/communicate with the audience.
+I could build the software, then what? *I'll be unable to sell it/market it/communicate with the audience, and that's the most critical part.*

 ## On my side